Modern Slavery Statement

 We will not use any business or organisation which is involved in this activity and will review and update this policy annually to ensure it aligns with best practices.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 31 March 2024.
-It has been approved by the Board of Directors of XPS on 27 March 2025 as reflected by the Director’s signature below.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 31 March 2026.
+It has been approved by the Board of Directors of XPS Group on 30 March 2026.

 Ben Bramhall